stefanwichmann/kelvin/README.md

 # Features
 - Adjust the color temperature and brightness of your lights based on the local sunrise and sunset times
-- Define a fine grained daily schedules to fit your personal needs throughout the day for every single room
+- Define fine grained daily schedules to fit your personal needs throughout the day for every single room
 - Define a default startup color and brightness for your lights
 - Gradual light transitions you won't even notice
 - Works with smart switches as well as conventional switches